Bolesław Bierut: Remembrance in communist and post-communist Poland

 On 1 June 1987, a factory in Skierniewice was given Bierut's name, which was likely the last such outcome.
-In 1989, the University of Wrocław got its old name back, Bierut's monument in Lublin was taken down, and soon all the mention of Bierut was removed from public space.
+In 1989, the University of Wrocław got its old name back, Bierut's monument in Lublin was taken down, and soon all mention of Bierut was removed from public space.
 However, memorials dedicated to countless many public and other figures and groups, judged compromised by their activities or connections with the communist regime, as well as other objects and names, including monuments of Soviet World War II soldiers or Polish Eastern Front soldiers, met the same fate.

 Communist historian Zenobiusz Kozik wrote of the "important role of Bierut in the deep social, economic and civilizational processes of those years.
 Processes that caused the rapid economic development of the country and great cultural advancement of entire groups and social spheres, especially the great masses of young people.
 (Regardless of the negative results and side effects, especially destroying the value of existing structures and the unconditional breaking of continuity).
 The civilizational advancement of Poland influenced the judgements regarding Bierut's place in the history of Poland, especially for a certain generation".

-Eisler countered this argument by writing of "the brutal and bloody persecution of soldiers of the independence-seeking underground, clandestine murders, fake political trials, and also the falsified referendum of 1946 and the elections of the following year, and finally the Sovietization of Poland in practically all areas of public life".
+Eisler countered this argument by writing of "the brutal and bloody persecution of soldiers of the independence-seeking underground, clandestine murders, fake political trials, and also the falsified referendum of 1946 and the elections of the following year, and finally the Sovietisation of Poland in practically all areas of public life".

 Szwalbe related that Bierut tried to persuade him that "every social revolution has to result in victims, including innocent ones. [...]
 Bierut considered himself a student of Stalin.
-He found making statements and declarations with the intent of obfuscating reality to be purposeful and justified (like Stalin did), and also the liquidation of the so-called adversaries in the process of the so-called successive stages of the revolution..."
+He found making statements and declarations with the intent of obfuscating reality to be purposeful and justified (like Stalin did), and also the liquidation of the so-called adversaries in the process of the so-called successive stages of the revolution [...]"